 As with unplanned absence, there’s the obvious need to have a vehicle for accurately tracking and approving planned absence, whether that be a simple vacation or something more specific like family leave or maternity leave.

-Tracking and approving planned absence ranges from simple outdated paper and spreadsheet processes all the way to automated self service software which rapidly speeds up the process of holiday booking.
+Tracking and approving planned absence ranges from simple outdated paper and spreadsheet processes all the way to automated self service software which rapidly speeds up the process of holiday tracking and booking.

 In the legal sector in particular, there’s a real need for transparency, and the ability to quickly see who is in and who is off, to help plan workflow effectively.
 One particular element for legal firms to take note of when managing planned absence is minimum staffing levels.